Cleaning, Sanitizing & Finally Brewing

 Sanitizing can be done with heat or chemicals.
 The best chemical sanitizer is Star San by far.
 Star San is a no wash acid sanitizer that requires no washing in the correct concentrations.
 It’s quite a quirky product for new brewers because it leaves a lot of residual foam.
 The foam is your friend and won’t alter your flavors.
 As they say, Don’t fear the foam!
 Use Star San on anything that you can’t sanitize with heat or as an extra step on heat sanitized items.
 Boiling will generally kill anything that will harm your beer but isn’t an option for everything.
 Boiling is notable because it is the best way to guarantee your ingredients are sanitized and sterile.
 You’ll be pretty safe if you throw your additional spices and flavorings in the last five minutes before flame off.

 There are several tools that will help ease your cleaning burden.
-A carboy brush is a must for cleaning the bottom of your carboys after a brew.
-I would suggest a small and big one if you are making both one gallon and full five gallon batches.
+A brush is a must for cleaning the nooks and crannies of your carboys.
+I suggest getting a gallon and carboy brush if you are making both one gallon and full five gallon batches.
 The brush is also handy for scrubbing out a bucket if you decide to go that route.
 Be firm but gentle if using a brush on plastic as it can leave scratches.
 A good no scratch pad will help you with removing labels from bottles.
 Avoid using metal scrubbers as they will always rust and tend to cause scratches.
 Scrubbers and sponges are a magnet for germs but are safe enough on the outside of bottles.

 Have fun and brew on… just don’t forget your scrubbing!